Welcome to Smart Start 2014

 Smart Start Follow Up Events

-Group outing the eveing after Smart Start: Activity TBD.
-In the past it has been either a Nationals baseball game or a boat trip down the Potomac.
-A great way to meet other students.
+Group outing the evening after Smart Start: This year we will be attending a Nationals baseball game.
+This is a great way to meet other students.

 Completed Applications should be sent to: